O-X-L/ansible-opnsense/README.md

 ## Version Support

-The `ansibleguy.opnsense` modules always support the latest version of OPNSense.
+We try that the `ansibleguy.opnsense` modules always support the latest version of OPNSense.

 If an API changed, the current module-implementation might fail for firewalls running an older firmware.

+As [this project is unfunded](https://github.com/ansibleguy/collection_opnsense/discussions/199) we do not actively check for API-changes - if you find missing functionalities you need/want to please [report it](https://github.com/ansibleguy/collection_opnsense/issues)!

 ----